andronic1234/Snake-Game/Readme.md

 # Snake Game

-## A snake game made with plain javascript and css.
+## A snake game made with plain javascript, html and css.

 ### Controls: